kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 {:toc}

 ## Introduction
 Chaos Engineering tools and techniques are extremely useful for anyone planning or operating a distributed system.
+And many of us are building distributed systems!
+As Martin Fowler notes [in his article about Microservice trade-offs](https://martinfowler.com/articles/microservice-trade-offs.html#distribution), Microservices architectures are inherently distributed, and we need to handle all the problems this entails.

-I want to talk about our experiences using Jepsen, and a bit of Chaos Monkey, to test-drive a client's architecture - enabling us to validate their plans, based on data derived from tests, rather than based on theorising or guessing.
+In this article I want to talk about our experiences using Jepsen, and a bit of Chaos Monkey, to test-drive a client's architecture - enabling us to validate their plans, based on data derived from tests, rather than based on theorising or guessing.

-A lot of Chaos Engineering discussion talks about disrupting your systems in production - and while I think this is an excellent thing to do, we also found a lot of value _incrementally_ testing our systems - working out how they break in controlled simplified environments, before trying to identify failures in a genuine production configuration.
+A lot of Chaos Engineering discussion talks about attacking your systems in production - and while I think this is an excellent thing to do, we also found a lot of value _incrementally_ testing our systems - working out how they break in controlled simplified environments, before trying to identify failures in a genuine production configuration.

 I also see these techniques as a great enabler for [evolutionary architecture](http://evolutionaryarchitecture.com/precis.html) - you can use chaos engineering to develop automated fitness functions, so you can be sure your systems are still resilient and reliable even as your architecture grows and evolves over time.

 ### What is Chaos Engineering?

-Frank Herbert had a concept in some of his Science Fiction stories of a ["Bureau of Sabotage"](https://en.wikipedia.org/wiki/Bureau_of_Sabotage) - a quasi-official group whose job was to interfere violently with the smooth workings of a futuristic perfect government.
+The Science Fiction author Frank Herbert wrote stories around a ["Bureau of Sabotage"](https://en.wikipedia.org/wiki/Bureau_of_Sabotage) - a quasi-official group whose job was to interfere violently with the smooth workings of a futuristic perfect government.

 [Chaos Engineering](https://en.wikipedia.org/wiki/Chaos_engineering) feels a bit similar - your goal is to deliberately break things, to mess up the smooth workings of your systems so you can see the hidden faults and failings; so you know how things will break before they break naturally.